FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/pluggable_authentication_developer.md

             }
     }

-An object of this class will be instantiated and its authenticate method will be called by <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>, every time a user tries to log in with a username and a password.
+An object of this class will be instantiated and its authenticate method will be called by {{< SecureTransport/componentshortname  >}}, every time a user tries to log in with a username and a password.
 The *authenticate* method’s body is the authentication logic.

 *BasicAuthenticationRequest* is an interface of a bean that provides the following properties:

 -   Username and password – the log-in credentials
--   Protocol – the <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> daemon in which the user tries to log in – HTTP, FTP, SSH or ADMIN
+-   Protocol – the {{< SecureTransport/securetransportname >}} daemon in which the user tries to log in – HTTP, FTP, SSH or ADMIN
 -   Remote host address and host name – the IP and the host name of user’s machine
 -   Edge host address – the IP of the daemon’s machine
 -   The ID of the edge where the daemon is located in case of Streaming configuration
--   Additional parameters – additional attributes provided by <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> (e.g. HTTP headers if the protocol is HTTP)
+-   Additional parameters – additional attributes provided by {{< SecureTransport/securetransportname >}} (e.g. HTTP headers if the protocol is HTTP)

 *AuthenticationResult* is an interface of a bean declaring the properties your return object must provide: